 • Epoxy Pipe Lining: 1–2 days

-The detection phase typically takes anywhere from 2 to 4 hours but can extend to a full day in more complicated cases.
+The detection phase typically takes anywhere from 2 to 4 hours but can extend to a full day in more complicated cases.time icon

 Preventing Future Slab Leaks